angular/angular/src/cdk/testing/test-harnesses.md

 The abstract `ComponentHarness` class is the base class for all component harnesses.
 To create a custom component harness, extend `ComponentHarness` and implement the static property `hostSelector`.
 The `hostSelector` property identifies elements in the DOM that match this harness subclass.
-In most cases the `hostSelector` should be the same as the `selector` of the corresponding `Component` or `Directive`.
+In most cases, the `hostSelector` should be the same as the `selector` of the corresponding `Component` or `Directive`.
 For example, consider a simple popup component:

 ```ts